Buick Electra: Fourth generation (1971–1976)

 Like the other GM brands, Buick completely restyled its B-body and C-body cars for 1971.
 The full-size cars emerged larger and heavier than ever before or after.
-The new GM full-size bodies, at 64.3-inch front shoulder room and 63.4-inch rear shoulder room set a record for interior width that would not be matched by any car until the full-size GM rear-wheel drive models of the early to mid 1990s.
-The styling featured curved bodysides, long hoods and wide expanses of glass.
+The new GM full-size bodies, at 64.3-inch front shoulder room and 63.4-inch rear shoulder room, set a record for interior width that would not be matched by any car until the full-size GM rear-wheel drive models of the early-to-mid-1990s.
+The styling featured curved bodysides, long hoods, and wide expanses of glass.
 All Electra 225s were hardtops in the 1971 to 1973 model years, eliminating the previous four-door pillared sedan variant and the convertible.
-In 1974 Buick adopted GM's pillared coupe body and fitted it with the "Landau" option on the Electra Limited coupe.
+In 1974, Buick adopted GM's pillared coupe body and fitted it with the "Landau" option on the Electra Limited coupe.
 Optional driver and passenger airbags were also available from 1974 to 1976, but they were unpopular due to their cost.

-In the first year for new GM C-body shared with Oldsmobile 98 and Cadillac, the 1971 Electra 225 rode on a new body chassis which retained the 127 in wheelbase with styling evolutionary from previous models.
+In the first year for the new GM C-body shared with Oldsmobile 98 and Cadillac, the 1971 Electra 225 rode on a new body chassis which retained the 127 in wheelbase with styling evolutionary from previous models.
 The new design included a double-shell roof for improved roll-over protection and noise reduction.
 Inside was a new wrap-around cockpit style instrument panel shared with B-body LeSabre and Centurion models that grouped all instruments with easy reach of the driver.
-Under the hood, the 455-cubic-inch V8 was retained as standard equipment, but featured a lower compression of 8.5 to 1 compared to 10.25 to 1 in 1970 as part of a GM corporate mandate requiring all engines to run on 91 Research octane regular leaded, low-lead or unleaded gasolines.
+Under the hood, the 455-cubic-inch V8 was retained as standard equipment, but featured a lower compression of 8.5 to 1 (compared to 10.25 to 1 in 1970) as part of a GM corporate mandate requiring all engines to run on 91 Research octane regular leaded, low-lead or unleaded gasolines.
 Horsepower also dropped from 370 to 315 as a result.
 Standard equipment continued to consist of variable-ratio power steering and Turbo Hydra-matic transmission.
 Power front disc brakes were now standard equipment on Electras, replacing the 12 in finned aluminum drum brakes used in full-sized Buicks since the late 1950s.
 Also new for the 1971 Electra 225, as well as the B-body LeSabre and Centurion, and E-body Riviera, was a new power ventilation system.
 The system, shared with other GM B-, C- and E-body cars along with the compact Chevrolet Vega, used the heater fan to draw air into the car from the cowl intake, and force it out through vents in the trunk lid or tailgate.
-In theory, passengers could enjoy fresh air even when the car was moving slowly or stopped, as in heavy traffic.
-In practice, however, it didn't work.
-Within weeks of the 1971 models' debut, however, Buick—and all other GM dealers—received multiple complaints from drivers who complained the ventilation system pulled cold air into the car before the heater could warm up—and could not be shut off.
+In theory, passengers could enjoy fresh air even when the car was moving slowly or stopped, as in heavy traffic; in practice, however, it didn't work.
+Within weeks of the 1971 models' debut, Buick, and all other GM dealers, received multiple complaints from drivers who complained the ventilation system pulled cold air into the car before the heater could warm up and could not be shut off.
 The ventilation system was extensively revised for 1972.